ElhamFadel/Travel-React-/README.md

  **Author: Elham Fadel**
  <br />
 Summary 📝
-Travel Website : is instagram simulation .
+Travel Website : is SPA Website .
 Built with React
 <br />
 It consists of five pages :
 <br />